Cai-Lab-at-University-of-Michigan/ffmpeg_HDF5_filter/README.md

 * Arrays must be either:
     * 2-D Grayscale [Depth, Height, Width] (ZYX)
     * 3-D RGB [Depth, Height, Width, 3] (ZYXC)
-* If we want to compress multi-channel (>1 channel) image stack, we can reshape (ZCYX) to ((ZC)YX) for grayscale compression.
-* NOTE: we convert grayscale or rgb to YUV420P internally, where compressing rgb stacks can be pretty lossy.
-If we want to more faithful compression, we can alternatively reshape the data for grayscale compression.
+* **NOTE**: We convert grayscale or rgb to YUV420P internally, where compressing rgb stacks can be pretty lossy.
+If we want more faithful compression, we can alternatively reshape the multi-channel (>1 channel) data for grayscale compression.

 ## Compliling the Filter
 - [x] install cmake >= 2.10